shurutech/knee/README.md

     - For replication, MongoDB requires 2 additional hosts, MySQL and PostgreSQL require 1 additional host each.

     - Before running the tool, the details of the target system, such as the IP address and SSH key, are required.
-Alternatively, refer to [VIRTUAL_MACHINE.md](VIRTUAL_MACHINE.md) for instructions on setting up the virtual machine locally.
+To try out Knee locally, set up a virtual machine.
+Refer to [VIRTUAL_MACHINE.md](VIRTUAL_MACHINE.md) for instructions on setting up the virtual machine locally.

 ## Supported Systems

 | Databases | Webservers | Caching Tools |